SIMULATAN/dotfiles/tips/SERVICE.md

 Here's a systemd service file to automatically deploy configuration changes.
-Deploy to `/etc/systemd/system/dotter.service` and don't forget to `systemctl enable --now dotter` to start the service and enable autostart.
+Deploy to `/etc/systemd/user/dotter.service` and don't forget to `systemctl enable --now --user dotter` to start the service and enable autostart.

 ```toml
 [Unit]